wendahere/GoGetter/Journal.md

 Wen Da added enter after the USB RFID Reader has typed in the UID.

+Allen applied dual lock tape onto the LED diffusers.
+We decided to use dual lock tape over conventional velcro because both sides of the tape are plastic bristles and the those bristles last longer than the bristles of conventional velcro.
+Furthermore, they can handle more weight as well.

+**pic of dual lock tape**
+**pic of dual lock on diffuser**

 ### Tuesday 19/01/2021

 Wen Da got the new DS3231 RTC working.